dbajuliano/Learning-Java-Android-Studio-libGDX/README.md

 # ☑️ Tests

-I have tested on Android Studio using AVD for Nexus API 27 by Google Inc.
+I have tested this project on Android Studio using AVD for Nexus API 27 by Google Inc with sucess.

-Looking to improve the AVD performance I have used Genymotion virtual devices to emulate a Samsung Galaxy S6 7.1.0 - API 25 with successful.

 # 🔨 Built With